 Explore the Funky Art Towns and Desert Beauty of West Texas

-Texas being the largest state in the lower forty-eight is just an abstract fun fact... until you actually have to drive across it.
-A few hours in the car often gets you exactly nowhere, a frustrating truth until you decide nowhere is exactly where you want to be.
+Texas being the largest state in the lower 48 is just an abstract fun fact... until you actually drive across it.
+A few hours in the car often gets you pretty much nowhere, a frustrating truth until you decide nowhere is exactly where you want to be.

 That’s the ideal outlook for a road trip to far West Texas.
-Removed from just about everything in the best ways, the hours melt into the horizon as you roll steadily past mile after mile of dry, desolate rangeland and on to “nearby” towns like Marfa.
+Removed from just about everything in the best ways, the hours melt into the horizon as you roll steadily past mile after mile of dry, desolate rangeland on your way to “nearby” towns like Marfa.

 Things to see on the drive to West Texas

 Embrace “the journey is the destination” mindset and prepare for a full day of transit.
 Even flying into El Paso or Midland, the two closest cities with commercial airports, still leaves you with a substantial drive.
 Hopefully, you can budget time to stop at these natural wonders along the way:

 The Caverns of Sonora

 If you’re coming from Austin, San Antonio, or Houston on I-10

 The founder of a National Speleological Society (read: group of dudes who love exploring caves) once said “its beauty cannot be exaggerated, even by a Texan.”
 Daily guided tours of this remarkable cave system last just shy of two hours and take you 155 feet below the earth’s surface.
 A ticket costs $20 per adult ($16 for kids aged four to 11).
 Sonora is also a great halfway point between San Antonio and Big Bend.